What is FAFSA Used For?

 College doesn’t have to be out of reach financially.
 If you’re wondering how to pay for college, a few concrete steps can get you on the path to earning your degree.

-The first thing you need to fill out the FAFSA is a Federal Student Aid (FSA) identification number.
-This is the information you will use to sign in to the federal student aid website and to sign the FAFSA.
-You can obtain your FSA ID through the FAFSA website by providing some basic information, such as your date of birth and social security number.
+You can obtain your FSA ID through the FAFSA website by providing some basic information, such as your date of birth and social security number (SSN).
 All contributors will need an FSA ID, including those who may not have an SSN.
-This includes students, parent(s) of dependent students and spouses of independent student if taxes were filed separately.
+This includes students, parent(s) of dependent students and spouses of independent students if taxes were filed separately.

-Ensure you keep your FSA ID somewhere safe as you will need it every time you log in and complete your FAFSA.

 Once you've completed your FAFSA for the first time, the information will carry over year after year.
+Be sure to keep your FSA ID somewhere safe, as you will need it every time you log in and complete your FAFSA.

-You'll need to ensure you make any updates to your form each year, whether that be a change in income, marital status or dependents as a few examples.
+You'll also need to make any updates to your form each year, whether that be a change in income, marital status or dependents, for example.

 - 24 years old or older